kyopark2014/cachestore-golang-kubernetes/README.md

 # cachestore-golang-kubernetes

 It is an implementation of cached store based on golang in kubernetes where the combination of redis cache and MySQL is applied.

-Caching is a mechanism to enhance the performance of a system.
-It is a temporary memory that lies between the application and the persistent database.
-Cache memory stores recently used data items in order to reduce the number of database hits as much as possible.
+The caching mechanism can enhance the performance of a system in which a temporary memory was used between the application and the persistent database.
+So, cache memory stores recently used data items in order to reduce the number of database hits as much as possible.